Due to the ongoing COVID-19 situation, the 2021 camp has been canceled.

 High school students are invited to join us to explore the scenic vistas and natural resources of Michigan’s Upper Peninsula!
 Students will experience first hand how scientists incorporate technology and field experiences to study the changing environment and sustainability issues.
-The third annual environmental and sustainability camp will take place from Sunday, July 23 - Saturday, July 29, 2017.
+Camp will take place from July 12 through July 18, 2020.

-This camp covers all necessary fees and transportation associated with field experiences and will use the facilities and technology of Northern Michigan University.
-The registration fee is $550, and will increase to $650 after June 1.
+This camp covers lodging in a residence hall, three meals per day in the dining hall or box lunches on field trips, and all necessary fees and transportation associated with field experiences.
+Campers will use the facilities and technology of Northern Michigan University.
+The registration fee is $599.

 One student from the 2014 camp said about her experience, "I really enjoyed the opportunity to experience the campus and the Marquette area.
 The week's activities helped me confirm that NMU would be a great fit for me and I look forward to attending in the fall of 2015."